 Its connectivity is built-in, just like the original OnStar implementation, and allows for control of the car via smartphone apps even when the driver is outside the vehicle itself.
 For instance, apps can unlock the car or turn it on from a distance.

 Audi Opts for the Automobile Hotspot

 In contract with T-Mobile, Audi offers its buyers a mobile hotspot powered by the company’s mobile network.
 Known as Audi Connect, the service offers in-car audios streaming, social media apps, navigation, and other soon-to-be essential services for the connected motorist.

 The service requires a monthly subscription fee, much like OnStar and OnStar Cue, but customers can use the data with their car as well as with their own electronics for the ultimate in mobile computing.

-Consensus is Clear, But Options Still Differ
+The consensus is Clear, But Options Still Differ

-While the consensus seems to be that the future is in connected cars, no manufacturer has yet created an industry standard to enable the technology in the future.
+While the consensus seems to be that the future is in connected cars, no manufacturer has yet created an industry-standard to enable the technology in the future.

 That might not be such a bad thing.
 Competition is allowing manufacturers to bring down the expense historically associated with the connected car, and it could soon lead to these advanced services making an appearance in lower-end models and commuter cars where they’re just as desperately longed for.

-Of course, time may allow both better prices and a better technological alignment to dominate the marketplace, but that might take at least another decade of industry innovation.
+Of course, time may allow both better prices and better technological alignment to dominate the marketplace, but that might take at least another decade of industry innovation.